What is the Spiritual Meaning of Fasting?

 4. less food means less pollution because growing crops take up land space, water, energy, etc. All these things have negative effects on our environment.
 So by eating less meat or giving it up completely, we can help save our planet!

 5. Fasting develops self-control.
 When we deny ourselves food – something that is necessary for survival – it gives us practice in controlling other areas of our lives as well.
-For example, if we can control what goes into our mouths during a fast then eventually we will be able 、to control what comes out of our mouths as well!

 6. Fasting deepens our faith.